adilcpm/ratio-assignment/README.md

 1. npm install
 2. anchor test
-3. Copy the Different Account Addresses printed in terminal while anchor testing
+3. Copy the Different Account Addresses printed in terminal while anchor testing (anchor test)

+Don't copy the values from this screeenshot, this is just for informational purposes.
+Run the command above and obtain this info locally
 ![Addresses to copy](https://i.ibb.co/RhtZTYs/terminal.png)

 4. edit app/src/views/HomeView/index.tsx and input the addresses from above correspondingly

+Don't copy the values from this screeenshot, this is just for informational purposes.
+Input values from the output from previous command
 ![Addresses to input](https://i.ibb.co/k90bJgf/index.png)

 5. cd app
 6. yarn
 7. yarn run dev